Augmenting Compliance-Guaranteed Customer Service Chatbots: Context-Aware Knowledge Expansion with Large Language Models: Results and Discussions

 In real applications, the desired quantity of similar questions often falls within the range of several tens to hundreds.
 Therefore, we systematically examine the performance of the proposed method by generating varying quantities of questions, up to a maximum of 100.
-The results are presented in Figure. \ref{fig:req_vq_number}.
-We do not present results for in-context learning methods due to their poor performance.

-In terms of precision, baseline methods exhibit a decrease as the number of generated questions increases, declining from approximately $0.86$ to $0.82$, signifying a deterioration in semantic consistency.
-Conversely, the precision of the proposed batch generation methods remains consistently high, around $0.86$, with only a minor decrease observed when generating 100 questions.
-This highlights the superior semantic consistency of our proposed approach, particularly in scenarios involving a large number of generated questions.
-As for the recall, our proposed batch generation methods achieve the most prominent enhancement with the increasing number of generated questions, from $0.82$ to above $0.89$.
-It is important to emphasize that our proposed methods achieve a recall of approximately $0.82$ when generating just 10 questions, which is comparable to the baseline methods that generate 100 questions.
-This demonstrates that the one-to-many training objective has enabled LLM to explore the semantic space surrounding the source question more effectively.
+As shown in Figure \ref{fig:req_vq_number}, the Intention-Enhanced approach shows a surprising trend: precision stays consistently high, with only a slight decrease when generating up to 100 questions, while baseline methods experience a significant precision drop as the number of questions grows.
+This strength comes from the approach’s ability to balance relevance and variety, creating a diverse set of questions that closely match user intents and cover a broad range of query expressions.
+In contrast, baseline methods lose semantic consistency as question volume increases, reducing relevance and lowering precision.
+Additionally, our approach greatly improves recall, rising from $0.82$ to above $0.89$ as more questions are generated.
+Notably, our methods reach a recall of approximately $0.82$ when generating just 10 questions, surpassing baseline methods when generating 100 questions.
+This demonstrates that the one-to-many training objective effectively enables LLM to explore the semantic space surrounding the source question.

 For character-level diversity, the proposed methods achieve the highest Distinct scores when generating 10 questions.
-All methods exhibit a reduction in distinct scores as the number of generated questions increases.
-We posit that this decline can be ascribed to the inherent constraint imposed by the limited length of the source question, which, in turn, restricts the potential diversity of generated questions.
-For baseline methods, the declination is relatively modest, which is attributed to the deviation of the semantic meaning.
-This observation aligns with the decreased precision noted earlier.
+All methods exhibit a reduction in distinct scores as the number of generated questions increases, which can be ascribed to the inherent constraint imposed by the limited length of the source question.
+For baseline methods, the declination is relatively modest, which can be attributed to the deviation of the semantic meaning.
+This observation also aligns with the decreased precision noted earlier and is further investigated through qualitative examples presented in Table \ref{table:example}.

-\textbf{\begin{CJK}{UTF8}{gbsn}
+\begin{CJK}{UTF8}{gbsn}

-\end{CJK}}
+\end{CJK}